 - Keep copies of all medical bills and have them translated to English.

 - Keep your receipts for any payments you make.

-- You are responsible for follow-up on any insurance claims, both with your primary insurance provider and the ISIC insurance provider.
+- You are responsible for follow-up on any insurance claims, both with your primary insurance provider and the Syracuse Abroad insurance provider.

-The ISOS 24-hour information services and smart phone application are especially valuable when you are traveling during breaks, or visiting destinations where you have no local contacts and find yourself needing medical advice.
-Please download the smart phone app, and register your travel information on the MyTrips portal, located on the ISOS website.
+ISOS also has an application that is available to download.
+Information on the app is especially valuable when you are traveling during breaks, or visiting destinations where you have no local contacts and find yourself needing medical advice.

 Accommodations for Medical & Health Requirements

 We frequently have students in our program with specific health and medical requirements.
 To properly accommodate medical and dietary needs, we request advance notice.
 The health information and housing questionnaires included in the online application are voluntary and invite students to tell us about any specific conditions.

 Bear in mind that managing conditions can become more challenging in new and unfamiliar environments, so the more preparation Syracuse Abroad can help you do in advance, the better.
 Students may not need the extra help, but all in all, it is better to be prepared.

 Diets and Allergies: To provide for a successful housing placement abroad, please let your World Partner know about any dietary or health-related restrictions that may affect your living arrangements.
 For example, disclose allergies to foods, pets, or cigarette smoke, or special dietary needs such as salt-free, vegetarian, etc. Though not all needs can always fully be met, the World Partner can make an effort to accommodate them when possible.